Waymo Stats 2025: Funding, Growth, Coverage, Fleet Size & More

 Service Areas

-Waymo currently has a cumulative operating area of 588 square miles, across six coverage areas.
+Waymo currently has a cumulative operating area of 720+ square miles5, across five major coverage areas.

 315 square miles in Phoenix.